micmejia/bible-dump/NKJV/John/John 18.md

 that the saying of Jesus might be fulfilled which He spoke, signifying by what death He would die.

 ###### 33
-Then Pilate entered the [^h]Praetorium again, called Jesus, and said to Him, "Are You the King of the Jews?"
+Then Pilate entered the Praetorium again, called Jesus, and said to Him, "Are You the King of the Jews?"

 ###### 34
 Jesus answered him, "Are you speaking for yourself about this, or did others tell you this concerning Me?"